プロンプトエンジニアリングガイド

 Notice how the model reasons through the problem step-by-step.

-The specific term for this behavior is Chain of Thought1; the model sequentially generates statements to reach an answer.
+The specific term for this behavior is Chain of Thought; the model sequentially generates statements to reach an answer.
 This is similar to the concept of System 2 thinking (from Thinking Fast and Slow); the model defaults to system 1 thinking, but can chain system 1 thinking to arrive at a more methodological answer.

 Improvements